kilfour/QuickFuzzr/Docs/A_Guide/B_OnComposition/OnComposition.md

 *Sidenote:* There's usually more than one way to get things done in QuickFuzzr.
-As an example of that, here is another social security Fuzzr, this time using `char`'s and `string`'s:
+As an example of that, here is another social security number Fuzzr, this time using `char`'s and `string`'s:
 ```csharp
 var digit = Fuzzr.Char('0', '9');
 var ssnFuzzr =